aiyebelehinRuth/LITA-Class-project/README.md

 ---
 EDA involved the exploring of the data to answer some questions about the data such as;

--What is the overall sales trend
+-  What is the overall sales trend

--which product are top sellers
+-  which product are top sellers

--what are the products on peak sales?
+-  what are the products on peak sales?

 ### Data Visualization
 ---